Are you looking for Artificial Intelligence Interview Questions? If yes then start here.

 - Market basket analysis

-Question: Suppose you want to buy bread.
+51. Suppose you want to buy bread.
 You pick some butter and eggs along with it.
 You see that many customers do the same – pick bread, butter, eggs and some also pick milk.
-You realize that bread-butter, bread-eggs, bread-milk make for a great combination, and that’s why many customers purchase them together!
+Then you realize that bread-butter, bread-eggs, bread-milk make for a great combination, and that’s why many customers purchase them together!
 What is this type of analysis called?
 How can machines do the same type of analysis?

 Answer: This type of analysis is called the market basket analysis.
 It analyses the items frequently purchased together to find correlations and helps companies promote sales by offering discounts on such bundles.
 For example, if you buy 2 packets of bread, you get 10% off on butter, etc… Many supermarkets use this technique to place items on their shelves, where items that are bought together are placed together.
 The two main algorithms used for market basket analysis are association rule mining and the Apriori algorithm.
 Learn more from our article on Unsupervised learning.